netgen-layouts/layouts-docs/upgrades/upgrade_080_090.rst

   ``Netgen\BlockManager\Block\BlockDefinition\BlockDefinitionHandlerInterface``
   interface.
-The purpose of this method is to signal to the system when the block acts as a contextual block, i.e., if it depends on data from current request to run.
-You need to add this method to your custom block definition handlers if they depend on data from current request (for example, if they use current eZ Platform location or content).
+The purpose of this method is to signal to the system when the block acts as a contextual block, i.e., if it depends on data from current page to run.
+You need to add this method to your custom block definition handlers if they depend on data from current page (for example, if they use current eZ Platform location or content).

   The following is the method signature: